delvianv/delvianv/README.md

 it today.
 I learned my second and third languages, Pascal and Java, in 2001 when my high school started teaching programming.
 I also learned **Python** and **JavaScript** around that time, which are the main languages that I use today.
-I built a complete point-of-sale system in Pascal for my final project when I graduated high school.
+I built a complete point-of-sale app in Pascal for my final project when I graduated high school.

 I also learned **Linux** from books and CDs that I borrowed from the local library around 2001, and I’ve been using it as my main workstation ever since, but I’m also